hgeaydem/openshift-virt-labs/docs/workshop/content/console.md

 Be sure to look at the different entries for different types of virtual machines.
 You should be able to directly connect the names, values, and information to the services and objects you created before.

 But it's not just the VM instances available.
-OpenShift virtualisation is merely an extension to OpenShift and all the components we created and used for our VMs are part of the OpenShift experience just like they are for pods.
+OpenShift Virtualization is merely an extension to OpenShift and all the components we created and used for our VMs are part of the OpenShift experience just like they are for pods.
 On the menu on the left choose "**Networking**" and select "**Services**":

 <img src="img/ui/ui-4.png"/>